 Below are the different reasons to build a communication strategy plan:

 - Disclosure: No business can stand in a vacuum.
-They’re responsible for their actions and as everything affects everything, each of their moves affects the society directly or indirectly.
-So, the purpose of building a great communication strategy to employees is to give a full disclosure about what the business is up to and how the business plans to grow the community and abstain from unethical practices.
+They’re responsible for their actions and as everything affects everything, each of their moves affects society directly or indirectly.
+So, the purpose of building a great communication strategy for employees is to give full disclosure about what the business is up to and how the business plans to grow the community and abstain from unethical practices.

-These are the main four reasons for which you need to build an effective communication strategy to employees.
-You can also include things like reaching a larger audience, trying to fetch better markets for your products and expanding your horizon of business, but they’re secondary reasons (these reasons may not be secondary to you).
+These are the main four reasons for which you need to build an effective communication strategy for employees.
+You can also include things like reaching a larger audience, trying to fetch better markets for your products, and expanding your horizon of business, but they’re secondary reasons (these reasons may not be secondary to you).

 No matter whatever reason you’ve or even if you don’t have a reason to build an effective communication strategy to employees, we urge you to pay heed to the rest of the article.
 If properly executed, this article can change the entire communication structure of your organization.